 The following night we get word that a Marbled cat has been sighted near kilometre 10 marker.
 Not as well-known as the Clouded leopard, the Marbled cat is just as elusive and rarely seen.
 We all but inhale our dinner eager to hit the road.
 By the time we reach kilometre 5, the sky suddenly opens up and a solid wall of rain falls on us from above.
 The rain is so heavy, we can barely keep our eyes open.

-“Rain is good” encourages Mike.
+“Rain is good” yells Mike over the thundering noise of the raindrops hitting the roof of the truck.
 “In the rain, the cat will stay put under the relative cover of the tree”.